bgribble/carp/README.md

 ### carp.serializer

-carp.serializer.Serializable is a mixin that implements message conversion to and from byte array.
-The default serializer uses JSON, and requires the implementation of a `to_dict()` and a `from_dict()` method for the class.
-Serializers can be different per-class; the serialized reperesentation is tagged.
+Data to be sent over a `channel` must be serialized.
+The goal here is to support efficient serializers like protobuf or msgpack but fall back to good old JSON.

+Serialized messages are tagged with the serializer name to assist with deserialization.

+`Serializable` is a mixin class which allows the `serialize` and `deserialize` methods to be overridden.

 ### carp.service

-carp.service contains helper classes and decorators for defining RPC services in user code
+carp.service contains helper classes and decorators for defining RPC services in user code.

 * carp.service.APIClass -- base class for class-oriented APIs
 * carp.service.apimethod -- method decorator for published